Pacific Rim (film): Plot

-In 2013, massive alien monsters called Kaiju begin emerging from an interdimensional portal, "the Breach" at the bottom of the Pacific Ocean and attacking coastal cities.
-In response, humanity builds massive robots called Jaegers, each co-piloted by two or more people who share a mental link by a process called "Drifting" to share the mental stress of piloting the machine.
+In 2013, massive alien monsters called Kaiju emerge from an interdimensional portal called the Breach at the bottom of the Pacific Ocean and begin to attack coastal cities along the Pacific Rim.
+They prove resistant to conventional military force, prompting humanity to construct massive mecha called Jaegers; each is co-piloted by two or more people who share the mental stress of piloting the machine through a mental link called the Drift.
+The machines initially prove highly effective, ushering in a new era of Jaeger stardom.

-In 2020, brothers Yancy and Raleigh Becket pilot the American Jaeger, Gipsy Danger, to defend Anchorage from a Category-3 Kaiju codenamed Knifehead, who severely damages Gipsy, killing Yancy.
-Raleigh kills Knifehead and pilots Gipsy solo to shore before collapsing.
-Traumatized by the loss of his brother and the stress of piloting alone, Raleigh quits the Jaeger program.
+In 2020, brothers Yancy and Raleigh Becket pilot American Jaeger Gipsy Danger to defend Anchorage from a Category-3 Kaiju codenamed Knifehead.
+The Kaiju severely damages Gipsy, leading to Yancy's death.
+Raleigh kills Knifehead and pilots Gipsy to shore alone before collapsing.
+Traumatized by his brother's death and the stress of solo-piloting the Jaeger, he quits the program.